tvy14/minor_/README.md

 # minor_
-just bash scripting and unstable coded scritp
+just bash scripting and unstable coded script dude

-#Bash Scripting to Rule the World
+# Bash Scripting to Rule the World
-Bash scripting is a powerful tool that can be used to automate tasks, manage systems, and even rule the world!
-Here are some examples of what you can do with Bash scripting:
+For me Bash scripting is utterly powerful tool that I use to automate my daily tasks, managing my sub-systems including main systems, even rule the world lol!

+Several Tasks can be done using scr'y'pting :

-#Automate tasks
+# Automate tasks
-With Bash scripting, you can automate repetitive tasks, such as backups, file transfers, and data processing.
-By writing scripts that perform these tasks, you can save time and ensure consistency across your systems.
+This repo introduce you to short your amount of time wasted in the repetitive, redundant tasks : backup, file transfer, checking version, processing  your data..
+With this script I bet you can save your precious time and see the sunshine while in the 'golden hour' before sunset ikrrrr..
+OKay, I mean you can save time and be consistent and persistent acroosssssss your systems.

-#Manage systems
+# Manage systems
-Bash scripting can also be used to manage systems, such as servers, network devices, and databases.
-You can write scripts that monitor system performance, automate software updates, and manage user accounts.
+Manage the world you mean?
+NO, managing systems like our dependencies, packages, servers, my dbs, networks devices, and monitoring..
+Leverage this and you know the beauty of having a 'bashed' degree

-#Rule the world
+# Rule the world
 Okay, maybe not the whole world, but Bash scripting can certainly help you rule your own little corner of it.
-By combining Bash scripts with other tools, such as cron, Git, and Docker, you can create powerful workflows that automate entire systems and processes.
+By combining Bash scripts with other tools, such as cron, Git, and Docker, we can create powerful workflows that automate entire systems and processes.

-In short, Bash scripting is a versatile tool that can be used to solve a wide range of problems and streamline your workflows.
-Whether you're a sysadmin, developer, or just a curious tinkerer, Bash scripting is a skill worth mastering.
+In a nutshell, Bash scripting is Versatile, and one step solution for your wide range 'demand' or in a corporate hierarchy you are in the level of 'receiving': "do this", "do that".
+NO, this will help you to do that and it's a worth to explore and mastering with enough CURIOSITY